Why can’t you have it all?

 Optimizing for SEO may require you to sacrifice user experience.
 But what you supposedly gain in “optimization” you often lose with annoying or boring text.

-If the content stagnates on Page 2 or is low on Page 1, it could be that you’re not answering user questions that other higher-ranking pieces have answered.
+If the content stagnates on Page 2 or is low on Page 1, it could be that you’re not answering user questions that other higher-ranking pieces of content have answered.

 Fixing that gap will simultaneously close any keyword gaps without selling out your copywriting to SEO.